kev-ang/mskr/README.md

 ### Bash_Utilities

 Currently contains a single bash script only.
 This bash script allows to print the current time stamp on the console.
 This method is mainly used for logging.

+### Constraint_Checking

+Contains a SHACL2SPARQL implementation in python.
+This script applies the given SHACL shapes on the datasets and measures the total execution time.